 It wasn’t long before they founded tictactrip.

 Tictactrip is a price comparison tool that finds all routes between Point A and Point B in Europe.
 The startup’s partners include bus, train, and carpooling companies, so its algorithms can mix and match transportation methods to come up with the lowest price on the market.
-(The mix-and-match option works by letting users leave home in a carpool and arrive at their destination in a bus, depart on a train and arrive by a bus, or use any other combination available through tictactrip’s partners.)
+(The mix-and-match option works by letting users leave home in a carpool and arrive at their destination in a bus, depart on a train and arrive by a bus, set out via bus and arrive in a carpool — or use any other combination available through tictactrip’s partners.)
 The tool also makes it possible for users to customize their trips based on time of departure, location of transfers, and length of stops.

 Through tictactrip, taking a bus from city to city often costs as little as five euro; long-haul trips that require transfers are more expensive, but virtually every ticket is cheaper than any option travelers could find on their own.
 Tictactrip frequently launches partnerships with new transportation companies, so the price comparison tool has become more powerful over time — carpooling is a recent addition, and so is the mix-and-match option.